WPChill/modula-lite/readme.txt

 ## Building Real Estate Photo Galleries

 Real estate agents use photo galleries to showcase property listings.
-Modula makes it easy to create professional real estate galleries that help properties sell faster.
+Modula makes it easy to create professional real estate galleries that help properties sell faster - especially with our dedicated BnB layout.

 Upload photos of each room, exterior shots, and neighborhood amenities.
 Use gallery filters to let visitors sort by room type or property feature.
 Add detailed captions describing each space and highlighting key selling points.